sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 you can can skip to the next section.
 If not, then you will need to keep reading this section and install VirtualBox.

-**Mac OS or Linux users:** To check if VirtualBox is installed properly on Mac OS or Linux systems, in the terminal, type the following and press enter:
+**Mac or Linux users:** To check if VirtualBox is installed properly on Mac OS or Linux systems, in the terminal, type the following and press enter:

 ```bash